red-hat-storage/ocs-training/ocp4ocs4/device-replacement.md

 	If there is anything in /dev/mapper with `ceph` in the name, that is not from the list of VG Names, then dmsetup remove it.
 Same thing under /dev/ceph-*, remove anything with `ceph` in the name that is not from the list of VG Names.

-	If OCS 4.5 or greater is in use then LVM is not in use and validation above is not needed.
+	For OCS 4.5 or greater LVM is not in use, ceph-volume `raw` mode is in play instead.
+Therefore, validation above is not needed.
 4. Now delete the PV associated with the PVC already removed.

 	~~~